Hung Liu: My Secret Freedom paintings

-Liu also disobeyed the ban against non-sanctioned art of the Maoist Regime in her series called "My Secret Freedom."
+Liu also disobeyed the ban against non-sanctioned art of the Maoist regime in her series called "My Secret Freedom".
 These miniature landscape paintings, created during Liu's time at Da Dulianghe, depict scenes of everyday life.
 Their title refers to the rebellion inherent in their creation: Liu had to hide a small paint box and brushes beneath her coat and painted each tiny image quickly.
 Jeff Kelley writes that Liu's "intent was radical in China at the time: to paint not in the service of state ideology or party dicta, but simply to paint.
 To paint for the sheer pleasure of painting."
+It was announced in 2018 that the San Francisco Museum of Modern Art had acquired the entire "My Secret Freedom" series.

 Immigration and Resident Alien exhibition

 Liu immigrated to the United States in 1984.
 She is a class of 1986 alumna of the University of California, San Diego.

 As resident artist at Capp Street Project in San Francisco in 1988, Liu painted a series of works whose main focus was the issue of identity as it relates to immigrant status.
 Among these was the eponymous Resident Alien.
-This was Liu's first self-portrait, in which the artist painted an enlarged version of her own green card with several pointed changes, e.g. her birthdate of 1948 becoming 1984, the date of her immigration, and her name comically replaced by the words "Fortune Cookie."
+This was Liu's first self-portrait, in which the artist painted an enlarged version of her own green card with several pointed changes, e.g. her birthdate of 1948 becoming 1984, the date of her immigration, and her name comically replaced by the words "Fortune Cookie".
 The off-site exhibition of these works brought Liu her first major art world attention; the painting Resident Alien also subsequently received numerous treatments and interpretations by scholars of gender identity and women's studies as well as art historians.
 Dong Isbister proposes that Resident Alien is best understood via a 'diasporic consciousness,' as Liu asks her audience to "examine how her body is positioned and portrayed in relation to legal, racial, and gender issues based on immigration."
 The painting evidences the "tension between an ethnic, a national and a transnational identity"; at the same time, Liu "shows resistance to being assimilated into the stereotypes imposed upon her by inserting her own voice."
 In 1988, as part of her Capp Street Project residency, Liu produced a mural, Reading Room, for the Chinese for Affirmative Action Community Room in San Francisco's Chinatown.